akshaykhole/MakeList/README.md

 # Pre-work - MakeList

-MakeList is an Android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+MakeList is a simple Android TODO list app.

-Additionally, MakeList allows your friends to create Todos for you by sending you a text message!
+Additionally, you can send and receive TODOs via text messages from your contacts!

 Submitted by: Akshay Khole